-- 1-3 points can be assessed to a driver for: - Car to car contact that does not result in dramatic effects to the final results. - Passing under yellow if the mistake is recognized, positions given back correctly, and it did not include speeding, passing, or aggressive driving near the incident the flag(s) was for.
-May also include lack of recognition of other flags. - Going off track and reentering unsafely. - Aggressive driving that results in other drivers having to take evasive action to avoid contact. - Unsportsmanlike conduct whether it be on or off track - 4-6 points can be assessed to a driver for: - Car to car contact that results in: vehicle damage, influences the final results, or is considered to be beyond that of a racing incident - Not responding appropriately to flags.
-This may include passing under yellow unsafely or without correction. - 7 or more points can be assessed to a driver for:

-- Major contact that results in significant changes to the results.

-- Driving that is clearly out of control

-- Any intentional reckless driving
+• 1-3 points can be assessed to a driver for:

+- Reckless driving and/or car to car contact that does not result in dramatic effects to the final results. - Passing under yellow if the mistake is recognized, positions given back correctly, and it did not include speeding, passing, or aggressive driving near the incident the flag(s) was for.
+May also include lack of recognition of other flags. - Going off track and reentering unsafely. - Aggressive driving that results in other drivers having to take evasive action to avoid contact. - Unsportsmanlike conduct whether it be on or off track - 4-6 points can be assessed to a driver for: - Reckless driving and/or car to car contact that results in: vehicle damage, influences the final results, or is considered to be beyond that of a racing incident - Not responding appropriately to flags.
+This may include passing under yellow unsafely or without correction. - 7 or more points can be assessed to a driver for: - Major contact that results in significant changes to the results. - Driving that is clearly out of control - Any intentional reckless driving